NicholeAMartin/The-ABCs-of-Learning-Objectives-Prototype/README.md

 ## Rapid Design Process
 1. Perform an internet search to briefly review articles on writing learning objectives to get instructional ideas.
 2. Brainstorm a scenario and story to help teach the concepts and keep learners engaged.
-3. Decide on software to use to design a prototype (i.e., Articulate Storyline).
+3. Decide on software (Articulate Storyline) to use to design a prototype (Articulate Storyline).
 4. Use a [written storyboard](https://docs.google.com/document/d/1tFzVz7j1jxWmrg24f2iFIdUY7Pc9SxXkhm6MwzE8F-c/edit?usp=sharing) template to plan the prototype's content, graphics, on-screen text, and button.
 Check the content in Grammarly for spelling and grammar.
 5. Visit Canva to quickly find a slide template and color scheme.
 Export template and color values to use in the prototype.
 6. Start a new project in Articulate Storyline.
 Design an eye-catching opening slide that introduces the character, Litzy.
-7. Create and style 1 multiple choice quiz slide—duplicate quiz slide including feedback to use throughout the prototype.
+7. Create and style 1 multiple choice quiz slide.
+Duplicate the quiz slide, including the answer feedback, to use throughout the prototype.
 8. Choose 2 characters for the prototype and duplicate them on each slide.
 Change their poses, crop, and resize as needed.
-9. Copy and paste on-screen text from the storyboard slide.
+9. Copy and paste on-screen text from the storyboard into a slide.
 Add default animations (e.g., fade and wipe) to text boxes and shapes to quickly add a sense of movement and smoothness.
 10. After creating 1 text-based slide, duplicate the slide and replace the text on each new slide to save on development time.
 11. Record audio directly into Articulate Storyline.
-Rough edit audio to remove overly distracting elements like taps on the microphone.
+Rough edit audio to remove overly distracting elements like taps on the microphone or sharp breaths.
 12. Time up slide elements with the audio.
-13. Add a slide to ask the learner a question and capture their response to a thought-provoking question.
+13. Add a slide to ask the learner a thought-provoking question and capture their response near the beginning of the prototype.
 The goal is to stimulate the instructional designer’s previous knowledge on the topic.
 14. Preview the entire project.
 Fix any typos or errors.
-Remove the slide that pushes the presentation over the 5 minute mark.
+Remove extraneous slides or content that pushes the presentation over the 5 minute mark.
 15. Publish the prototype.
 Host the presentation using Git and GitHub Pages.